Kocchi no Kento: Career

 Sugō began his YouTube career by covering the a cappella version of several songs in 2019.
 He uses the stage name "Kocchi no Kento", meaning "this Kento".
 It symbolizes the feeling when he sings, which is himself more than being a salaryman after graduating, like the "other Kento".
 He appeared as a backing vocal for the performances of Radwimps and Tōko Miura's "Grand Escape" at the 70th NHK Kōhaku Uta Gassen in 2019, and Miisha Shimizu at New Disney Plus Celebration Night.

 He started writing his own songs in 2022, and released his debut single "Tiny" through Blowout Inc. on August 30 the same year.
 The song is about the relationship among his brothers.
 His following single "Shinuna!", went moderately viral on TikTok in mid-2023, and peaked at number nine on the Billboard Japan Heatseekers Songs.

 The singer's 2024 single "Hai Yorokonde" depicts the daily lives of salarymen whose stress has peaked while struggling to overcome peer pressure.
 Its cover artwork and music video are inspired by Shōwa-era manga and anime.
 The song became his most successful song to date after becoming viral on social media, peaking at number four on the Billboard Japan Hot 100 and seven on the Oricon Combined Singles Chart.
 Following this success, he won Best New Artist at the 66th Japan Record Awards and appeared as a main artist for the first time to perform "Hai Yorokonde" at the 75th NHK Kōhaku Uta Gassen on December 31.

 On January 1, 2025, the singer announced via X for his intention to "take a break for the time being," and resumed his activity in March.
 Months later, Kocchi no Kento performed "Kekka Ōrai", an opening theme for anime series My Hero Academia: Vigilantes, which released digitally on April 7 and came on CD as an EP on June 18.
-He will be in charge of the theme for drama series Chotto Dake Esper, titled "Watakushigoto".
+He was in charge of the theme for drama series Chotto Dake Esper, titled "Watakushigoto".

 Personal life

 Kocchi no Kento quit his company job in 2020 and, thereafter, was diagnosed with bipolar disorder, which was revealed later in September 2023.

 He married an unnamed spouse on February 14, 2024.
+He announced the birth of their child on March 18, 2026.